bqbbo/jlox-interpreter/README.md

 ## Experience Gain

-jlox (only the first part) was a great experience in many CS fields
+jlox was great for expanding on the following topics:

 -   Polymorphism & Inheritance (Interfaces, Abstract Classes, & More)
 -   Design Patterns (Visitor Pattern)